Andy Ibáñez Preview, Player Props: Tigers vs. Astros

-On Saturday, Andy Ibanez (.500 slugging percentage in past 10 games, including two home runs) and the Detroit Tigers play the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 6:10 PM ET.
+On Sunday, Andy Ibanez (.500 slugging percentage in past 10 games, including two home runs) and the Detroit Tigers face the Houston Astros, whose starting pitcher will be Justin Verlander.
+First pitch is at 1:40 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Astros.
+In his last game he had a hitless performance (0-for-3) against the Astros.

 Andy Ibáñez Game Info & Props vs. the Astros